inesusvet/pycon-2019-workshop/PITCHME.md

 +++
 ## Processor

-- Build a function which takes one message and returns a list of response messages
+- Build a function which takes list of messages and returns a new list of response messages
 - Test it!

 +++